serafinayu/ECommerce-Web-App/README.md

 - Admin can now add new products by uploading up to 4 images and filling out the product information such as name, description, price, category, subcategory, and available sizes
 - Started working on List page to display all items

+# Day 13: [End Timestamp 10:10:21]

+### Complete List page and begin connecting backend with frontend

+- Complete List page - admin can now view all products on list page and remove them
+- Install `axios` onto the frontend with `npm install axios` to send and receive data from api endpoints
+- Create new files in /backend: /controllers/cartController.js, /middleware/auth.js, /routes/cartRoute.js
+- Add auth.js to authenticate user actions when interacting with the frontend
+- Added .env files to .gitignore

+# Day 14: [End Timestamp 11:11:21]

+### Update Cart logic for backend and frontend

+- Complete Cart page - adjustments to the quantity of items in cart is now updated in the database
+- Work on Place Order page - input fields are not required before proceeding, and the place order button sends cart item info to database
+  - Create new files in /backend: /controllers/orderController.js, /models/orderModel.js, /routes/orderRoute.js

+# Day 15: [End Timestamp: 12:03:58]

+### Finish Order Page on Frontend.
+Begin work on Order Page on Admin Panel

+- Orders now update and display on order page on frontend
+- Orders now appear in the admin panel
+- Left off building the orders API to update order status on the admin end